84% of revenue from exports: what that actually requires

 Europe first

 France, Germany, the Netherlands, Belgium, the UK.
 These are our oldest and most consistent markets.
 European buyers verify certifications, request CoAs and can conduct factory audits.
-It takes time to set up initially, but once established the relationship holds.
+It takes time to set up initially.
+But once established, the relationship holds.

 Gulf and the US